wallarm/terraform-provider-wallarm/docs/data-sources/vuln.md

 - `vuln_id` - integer vulnerability ID.
 - `wid` - string vulnerability ID.
 - `status` - vulnerability status.
-Can be: `open` for active vulnerabilities, `closed` for closed vulnerabilities, `falsepositive` for vulnerabilities marked as false positive.
+Can be: `open` for active vulnerabilities, `closed` for closed vulnerabilities, `falsepositive` for vulnerabilities marked as false positives.
 - `type` - vulnerability type (`ptrav`, `sqli`, `infoleak`).
 - `client_id` - ID of the client with the scanned applications.
 - `method` - method of the HTTP request sent to exploit the vulnerability.